FZFR/TuBes-KontrolAutomatik/src/arduino/README.md

+## Need Help to merge/combine two Arduino sketches Into one

-# NewPing Arduino Library for Arduino
+### For everyone looking NewPing Arduino Library for Arduino

-## See the [NewPing Wiki](https://bitbucket.org/teckel12/arduino-new-ping/wiki/Home) for documentation
+#### See the [NewPing Wiki](https://bitbucket.org/teckel12/arduino-new-ping/wiki/Home) for documentation